Spinal services

 2 Why this procedure?

-The goal of this surgery is to relieve pain and improve mobility by restoring the natural function and alignment of the spine.
-The artificial disc is designed to mimic the movement and flexibility of a healthy disc, allowing patients to maintain a more normal range of motion after surgery.
+This surgery aims to relieve pain and preserve mobility by restoring the spine's natural function and alignment.
+The design of the artificial disc mimics the movement and flexibility of a healthy disc, allowing patients to maintain a more normal range of motion after surgery.

-This surgery is most appropriate for people with disc injuries or degeneration in the lower back.
+A lumbar disc replacement is most appropriate for people with disc injuries or degeneration in the lower back.
 Ideally, you'll have completed a course of non-surgical treatments to ensure you have correct posture, good core muscle control, and are at a suitable weight.
 If you're still experiencing intense pain after these treatments, Dr. Ferguson may recommend this procedure.
+At The Private Clinic, we are careful in our operative selection process.
+Our results of lumbar disc replacement have been highly gratifying in allowing our patients, in the vast majority of cases, to enjoy an active lifestyle once again.

 3 Speeding your recovery